|

 Horse sales

-Agents earn the majority of their income via commissions on sales and purchases.
-The standard commission can range from 5-10%, depending on the deal and who pays the commission
+In private sales the standard commission can range from 5-10%, depending on the deal and who pays the commission

 relevant details.